theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Assessing quality using FastQC
 ------------------------------

 In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
 Rather, you will be using a software program to assess read quality and filter out poor-quality reads.
-We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
+We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualise the quality of our reads.
 Later in our workflow, we will use another program to filter out poor-quality reads.

 FastQC has several features that can give insight into any problems your data may have.
 This can stop you from carrying issues forward in your analyses.
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below shows one FastQC-generated plot that indicates a very high-quality sample: